Skip to main content Request an Appointment

 Single Tooth Implants

-A single tooth implant is comprised of one titanium post and a custom-made porcelain crown implant restoration.
-Each single tooth implant is designed to replace one tooth and closely mimics the structure and function of a natural tooth.
-Patients can brush, floss, and eat normally to maintain good dental hygiene.
-As an additional benefit, the implant restoration is color-matched to blend beautifully with the surrounding natural teeth.
+Designed to replace one tooth, a single tooth implant can restore the structure and functionality of a natural tooth with a titanium post and porcelain crown.
+The treatment can also replace multiple individual teeth.
+Patients can typically brush, floss, and eat normally after the procedure to maintain good dental hygiene.
+As an additional benefit, the implant restoration is custom-designed and color-matched to blend beautifully and effectively with the surrounding natural teeth.

 Multiple Teeth Dental Implants